-Despite premises constraints GP Practices are not allowed to close their lists to new registrations without consultation with, and permission from, the East and North Herts Clinical Commissioning Group.
-We expect applications for closed lists to increase as the new developments in the area go live.
-Even when surgeries are significantly constrained East and North Herts CCG and NHS England would not wish an individual patient to be denied access to their nearest GP surgery.
+Despite premises constraints GP Practices are not allowed to close their lists to new registrations without consultation with, and permission from, the Hertfordshire and West Essex Integrated Care Board.
+We expect applications for closed lists to increase as new developments in the area go live.
+Even when surgeries are significantly constrained the Integrated Care Board and NHS England would not wish an individual patient to be denied access to their nearest GP surgery.
 It is therefore important that new housing contributes financially towards healthcare infrastructure.
-Patient lists are closed in exceptional circumstances.
+Patient lists are only closed in exceptional circumstances.

 When new dwellings and registrations are planned the preferred option is to find a way to absorb those significant demands upon surgeries by providing additional resources, e.g. by re-configuring, extending or relocating the premises to provide sufficient space to increase resources and clinical services and thus keep the patient lists open.
-Developers contributions under these circumstances is considered fair, reasonable and necessary.
+Developers' contributions under these circumstances is considered fair, reasonable and necessary.

-Patients are at liberty to choose which GP practice to register with providing they live within the practice boundary and the CCG nor NHS England can prescribe which surgery patients should attend.
-However, the majority of patients choose to register with the surgery closest and/or most easily accessible to their home for the following reasons; quickest journey, non-car Clinical Commissionir dependent (public transport or walking distance), parking provision if a car journey is necessary, easy access during surgery hours, provision if a car journey is necessary, easy access during surgery hours, especially for families with young children and for older adults.
+Patients are at liberty to choose which GP practice to register with providing they live within the practice boundary and the Integrated Care Board nor NHS England can prescribe which surgery patients should attend.
+However, the majority of patients choose to register with the surgery closest and/or most easily accessible to their home for the following reasons; quickest journey, non-car dependent (public transport or walking distance), parking provision if a car journey is necessary, easy access during surgery hours, especially for families with young children and for older adults.

-For several years, East and North Herts CCG, in accordance with national direction, has commissioned a number of additional services from general practice.
-This aspect of the general practice work is now due to increase substantially.
-Namely, the NHS Long Term Plan set out a requirement for practices to form Primary Care Networks (PCNs) effective from 1 July 2019.
+For several years, East and North Herts who are now part of the Herts and West Essex Integrated Care Board (H&WE ICB) as of 1 July 2022), in accordance with national direction, has commissioned a number of additional services from general practice.
+This aspect of the general practice work is increasing substantially.
+The NHS Long Term Plan set out a requirement for practices to form Primary Care Networks (PCNs) effective from 1 July 2019.
 NHS England agreed an Enhanced Service to support the formation of PCNs, additional workforce and service delivery models for the ensuing 5 years.

-In East and North Herts CCG there are 13 PCNs across the 6 localities; each covering a population of between circa 30,000 and 76,000 patients.
+In the East and North Herts area of the H&WE ICB there are 13 PCNs across the 6 localities; each covering a population of between circa 30,000 and 76,000 patients.
 These PCNs are expected to deliver services at scale for its registered population whilst working collaboratively with acute, community, voluntary and social care services in order to ensure an integrated approach to patient care.
-The PCN that covers Hatfield has a combined patient registration list of 52,066.
+The PCN that covers Hatfield has a combined patient registration list of 52,619 growing and which will continue to grow with developments such as this in mind.

-For the above reasons a S.106 contribution is requested to make this scheme favourable to NHS England and East and North Herts Clinical Commissioning Group.
+For the above reasons a S.106 contribution is requested to make this scheme favourable to NHS England and the Hertfordshire and West Essex ICB.